George Henry Burgess: Life and work

 After initial gold prospecting attempts, Hubert, Charles, and George Burgess opened a jewelry shop in Sonora.
 Operating out of a tent, they repaired watches and made gold chains for the miners.
 Due to local disturbances, the brothers disbanded their operations.
 Hubert and George continued to hunt together, supplying meat for restaurants and boardinghouses.
 They also engaged in sketching trips around the Mother Lode area.
 George's pictures are noteworthy for their attention to factual detail and reduced emphasis of romantic characteristics.
 He frequently worked on location using pencil, or pen and ink on paper, supplanted at times by watercolor.
 His production included minaitures, genre scenes and landscapes.
 Burgess periodically returned to the Gold Rush theme in the ensuing decades.
-In 1854, he lithographed a view of San Francisco city and harbor, based on a daguerrotype by the photographer George Howard Johnson.
+In 1854, he lithographed a view of San Francisco city and harbor, based on a daguerreotype by the photographer George Howard Johnson.

 Burgess made three trips to Hawaii.
 His longest stay was 1855-1856, with shorter visits in 1866 and 1871.
 On his first visit he advertised himself as 'Artist and Wood Engraver'.
 George's brothers lived in Honolulu for various periods of time.
 Hubert ran a jewelry business, receiving royal commissions; Charles worked as a paperhanger; and Edward ran a coffee shop and sold his brothers’ artwork.
 Noteworthy among George's Honolulu output were his pendant portraits of King Kamehameha IV and Queen Emma.
-The oil on paper works were based on preliminary sketches and possibly daguerrotype images.
+The oil on paper works were based on preliminary sketches and possibly daguerreotype images.
 Upon his return to San Francisco, Burgess lithographed a series of Honolulu views, printed by the firm of Britton & Rey.
 However, Burgess gave up lithography after quarrels over his production time and perceived credit as the principal draftsman.

 Burgess is listed in the 1858 San Francisco directory as a wood engraver.
 In 1858 as well, seeking gold once again, Burgess followed the Fraser River Gold Rush in British Columbia, voyaging upriver by canoe.
 He sold one of his paintings to Governor James Douglas.
 Burgess returned with many sketches, which he then transferred to glass and exhibited by magic lantern show.